-show fm inspect [detail| interface type mod/port]
+show fm inspect [detail | interface type mod/port]

-detail (Optional) Displays all of the flow information. interface type Interface type; possible valid values are ethernet , fastethernet , gigabitethernet , tengigabitethernet , port-channel , pos , atm , null , tunnel , and ge-wan mod / port Module and port number.

-Command Default This command has no default settings.

-Command History Release Modification 12.2(14)SX Support for this command was introduced on the Supervisor Engine 720.
-12.2(17d)SXB Support for this command on the Supervisor Engine 2 was extended to Release 12.2(17d)SXB.
+Syntax Description detail (Optional) Displays all of the flow information. interface type nterface type; possible valid values are ethernet , fastethernet , gigabitethernet , engigabitethernet , port-channel , pos , atm , null , tunnel , and ge-wan . modlport Module and port number.
+Defaults This command has s no default settings.
+Command Modes User EXEC Privileged EXEC Command History Release Modification Command mistory 12.2(14)SX Support for this command was introduced on the Supervisor Engine 720.
+12.2(17)SXB Support for this command was introduced on the Supervisor Engine 720.
+Support for this command on the Supervisor Engine 2 was extended to Release 12.2(17d)SXB.
 12.2(33)SRA This command was integrated into Cisco IOS Release 12.2(33)SRA.

-Usage Guidelines If you can configure a VLAN access control list (VACL) on the port before you configure CBAC, the status displayed is INACTIVE; otherwise, it is ACTIVE.
-If policy feature card (PFC) resources are exhausted, the command displays BRIDGE and is followed by the number of failed currently active NetFlow requests that have been sent to the MSFC2 for processing.

-The show fm inspect command output includes this information:

-- interface:--Interface on which the internet protocol (IP) inspect feature is enabled - (direction)--Direction in which the IP inspect feature is enabled (IN or OUT) - acl name:--Name that is used to identify packets being inspected - status:--(ACTIVE or INACTIVE) displays if HW-assist is provided for this interface+direction (ACTIVE=hardware assisted or INACTIVE)

-The optional detail keyword displays the ACEs that are part of the ACL that is used for IP inspect on the given interface direction.

-This example shows how to display the list and status of CBAC-configured ACLs and ports:
+Usage Guidelines status displayed is exhausted, the con re a VLAN access control list (VACL) on the port before you configure CBAC, the INACTIVE; otherwise, it is ACTIVE.
+If policy feature card (PFC) resources are nmand displays BRIDGE and is followed by the number of failed currently active that have been sent to the MSFC2 for processing.
+The show fm inspect command output includes this information: • interface:-Interface on which the internet protocol (IP) inspect feature is enabled • (direction)-Direction in which the IP inspect feature is enabled (IN or OUT) • acl name:-Name that is used to identify packets being inspected status:-(ACTIVE or INACTIVE) displays if HW-assist is provided for this interface+direction (ACTIVE=hardware assisted or INACTIVE) The optional detai the given interface il keyword displays the ACEs that are part of the ACL that is used for IP inspect on e direction.
+Examples This example show Router> show fm vs how to display the list and status of CBAC-configured ACLs and ports: inspect nmands Command Description show fm summary Displays a summary of FM Information.

-''' Router>

-show fm inspect

 interface:Vlan305(in) status :ACTIVE

 acl name:deny

 interfaces:

-Vlan305(out):status ACTIVE '''
+Vlan305(out):status ACTIVE